-Anyways, I thoroughly enjoyed this tasty little drink and wanted to share it with you.
+Anyways, I have really enjoyed this tasty little drink and wanted to share it with you.
 It’s perfect for a lazy day at the pool, a baby shower, a backyard BBQ with the kids or whatever your little heart desires.

 Mojitos are probably my favorite cocktail.
 I love them because they are fruity, fresh and flavorful.
 Really, what’s not to love about combining fresh raspberries, juicy lime and crisp mint in a drink?

 If you’d like to enjoy this non-alcoholic raspberry mojito without any processed sugar, you can instead make a simple syrup using coconut sugar or turbinado sugar or just plain ol’ honey to sweeten your drink.
 All will be delicious and clean.